george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 2
 - file name is specified as "stopwords.txt"
 - that means it will be hardcoded in main function
+- there is no specification about the size of the file
+- so let's assume it will be small enough to fit in memory
+- there is no specification about the encoding of the file
+- so let's assume it will be ASCII encoded
+- let's assume that the file will be in application resources directory
+- if file is found than assume that it is valid